PratikMishra/AnomalyThresholds/README.md

 # Data
 Due to ethical considerations, the data used in the paper cannot be made publicly available.

+# Creating Validation Set from Normal Data
+We first create two sets from the reconstruction error of full training samples (N) – Inliers (I) and Outliers (O), using IQR analysis Ω = 1.5.

 # Usage of scripts

 ![Creating Validation Set from Normal Data](https://github.com/PratikMishra/AnomalyThresholds/blob/main/cross-validation.jpg)